Forrest Gump: Box office

-The film took 66 days to surpass $250 million and was the fastest grossing Paramount film to pass $100 million, $200 million, and $300 million in box office receipts (at the time of its release).
+The film was the fastest grossing Paramount film to pass $100 million (18 days), $200 million (46 days; fourth fastest in history), and $300 million (193 days) in box office receipts (at the time of its release).
 After reissues, the film has gross receipts of $330,252,182 in the U.S. and Canada and $347,693,217 in international markets for a total of $677,945,399 worldwide.
+Ultimately, it finished as the fourth highest grossing film of the 1990s in the United States and Canada.

-Even with such revenue, the film was known as a "successful failure"—due to distributors' and exhibitors' high fees, Paramount's "losses" clocked in at $62 million, leaving executives realizing the necessity of better deals.
-This has also been associated with Hollywood accounting, where expenses are inflated in order to minimize profit sharing.
-It is Robert Zemeckis' highest-grossing film to date.
+Even with such revenue, the film was known as a "successful failure"; due to distributors' and exhibitors' high fees, Paramount's "losses" clocked in at $62 million, leaving executives realizing the necessity of better deals.
+This has also been associated with Hollywood accounting, where expenses are inflated to minimize profit sharing.

+Forrest Gump held the record for being the highest-grossing Paramount film until it was overtaken by Titanic three years later in 1997.
+However, it remained the highest-grossing film solely distributed by Paramount until it was surpassed by Shrek the Third 13 years later in 2007.

+For 12 years, it remained as the highest-grossing film starring Tom Hanks; it was surpassed in 2006 by The Da Vinci Code.